LinTinWei/FPGA-project/README.md

-Using counter to change state and display on LED light.
+# 01: Using counter to change state and display on LED light.
+# 02: set const to set / reset